-The Prebuilt-MPR currently supports and publishes packages for the following distributions:
+The Prebuilt-MPR currently supports and publishes packages for the following distributions and architectures:

-While the Prebuilt-MPR supports the above distributions, this doesn’t necessarily mean all packages will be available for all listed distributions.
-The MPR itself only supports the latest Ubuntu LTS, and not all packages are thus guaranteed to be able to be built.
+While the Prebuilt-MPR supports the above distributions and architectures, this doesn’t mean all packages will be available for all systems:

 Run the following to set up the APT repository on your system: